 The Henry IV Part 2 play is set in early fifteenth-century England during the reign of King Henry IV.
 The scenes move rapidly from one location to another, most of them in London.
 The first scene takes place at Northumberland’s castle in Warkworth, Northumberland.
 A later scene takes place there too, and there are two scenes in the Forest of Gaultree.
-Two scenes take place in Jusatice Shallow’s house in Gloucestershire.
+Two scenes take place in Justice Shallow’s house in Gloucestershire.
 The London scenes move between the Boar’s Head Tavern in Eastcheap and Westminster Palace.
+Read more details on Henry IV Part II settings.

 Date written: 1596 – 1599